Tennis-Cocciaretto proves too good for Kenin to reach Hobart final

 "Today I feel a little bit worse.
 I have the Australian Open ahead and I hope I can recover for that."

-World number eight Kasatkina will meet Belinda Bencic or Veronika Kudermetova in the final.
+World number eight Kasatkina will meet Olympic champion Belinda Bencic in the final, after her semi-final opponent Veronika Kudermetova withdrew due to a left hip injury.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))